CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 **Please note:** If you have allowed access for specific projects, making the shared project public and private again will remove the previous access permissions on metadata.

-If you allow _-w_ access for another project, it can upload files to your bucket and remove your files.
+In case you allow _-w_ access for another project, the members of the other project can upload files to your bucket and remove your files.
 However, you have not access to those uploaded files until either you or the sender shares the bucket with your project:
 ```bash
 $ swift post <your_bucket_name> -r "your_project:*"